pefreeman/36-290/PROJECT_DATASETS/ROSAT_CLASSIFY/README.md

 turned off a long time ago, so the nearest quasars are far from Earth.
 - `BLAGN`/`NLAGN`: broad-line and narrow-line active galactic nuclei (AGN).
 AGN are fainter than quasars but there's still a lot of action in the very center of the galaxy.
-Broad-line vs. narrow-line is again a matter of the observer's vantage point.
+Broad-line vs. narrow-line is a matter of the observer's vantage point.
 - `GALAXY`: a vanilla galaxy with not much going on at the center.
 The Milky Way is a galaxy with a supermassive black hole in the center that presumably